 How do you pick the best B2B eCommerce solution for the building materials industry?

-Look for a solution with a long track record of success.
+When researching the best B2B eCommerce platforms for the construction industry, look for a solution with a long track record of success.
 Select an eCommerce platform that provides the B2B capability you need and 80% of the functionality you require right out of the box.
 Use a B2B platform with an ecosystem of integrators and partners to help you with your deployment.